Buneabt/GWURocketTelem/README.md

   [X] Attach new antenna to the Client Board (Rocket) <br/>
   [X] Connect with real data collection system to perform compatibility test <br/>

-  The attached project code now correctly works when run on two "_Adafruit Feather RP2040 RFM69 Packet Radio_"
+  The attached project code now correctly works when run on two "_Adafruit Feather RP2040 RFM69 Packet Radio_" and a Raspberry Pico

   https://www.adafruit.com/product/5712